Santy Ngom: Club career

 Ngom is a youth product of Le Mans.
 In December 2015, he joined Bulgarian club Levski Sofia, where he would go on to make zero league appearances.
 He then transferred to La Suze FC in the Championnat de France Amateur 2, and after a successful season, moved to the reserve side of Nantes.
 Ngom made his professional debut for Nantes in a 2–1 Ligue 1 win over Toulouse on 4 November 2017.

 In January 2019, Ngom joined Nancy on loan.
 In August 2019, he signed for Caen on a three-year contract.
 He left the club in April 2021 after having made a total of three Ligue 2 appearances.

 In January 2022, Ngom joined Championnat National side Sète.
 Seven months later, he signed for Villefranche.

+On 11 July 2024, Ngom signed for eighth-tier club Beaumont SA.

 International career

 Ngom was born in France, and is of Senegalese and Algerian descent.
 He made his international debut for the Senegal national team in a friendly 1–1 tie with Uzbekistan on 23 March 2018.